§ Trust Spanning Protocol (TSP) Specification

 [VID_a2, VID_b2, Payload_e2e]

-Note that the intermediaries (or intermediary) do have visibility to VID_a2
+Note that the intermediaries (or intermediary) have visibility to VID_a2

 and VID_b2